Bimpdis/password-generator/README.md

 Registered_Employee_Names = [Employee1, Employee2, Employee3, Employee4]

-# Identify if entered number is in list.
+# Identify if entered number is in approved list.
 if Employee_Number in Registered_Employee_Names:
     print("True")
 else:
     print("False")

-# Final code entered.
+# If entered number is in approved list, the final password is ready to be created.
 if Employee_Number in Registered_Employee_Names:
     N = Employee_Number

 # Correct Employee_Number - delete when in use.
 # print(N)

+# If entered number isn't in the approved list, offer to create a "Guest Password".
 else:
     print("Create Guest Password?")

 Guest_Password = ""

+# Use the entered number to create a "Guest Password" using the same formula as an authorised password.
+# Previous incorrect entries with a "Guest password" return the same value as the incorrect Employee_Number.
 N = Employee_Number or Guest_Password

-# Day of the week.
+# Use the numeric value of the current day of the week as an additional layer of code.
 W = datetime.datetime.today().weekday()

 # Day of the week - delete when in use.